-If turning your mobile device off for a while doesn’t fully solve your problem, try re-training the pixels on your screen to get them back into balance.
-Yes, there are apps for that.
+If turning your mobile device off for a while doesn’t fully resolve your issue, a good next option to try is re-training the pixels on your screen to get them back into balance.
+The good news is, there are apps for that.
 For Android devices, the Google Play Store has a robust collection of screen correctors and testers including OLED Saver.
 If you have an iOS device, then you can use an app like Doctor OLED X instead.
-This app cycles your pixels through multiple colors and brightness levels with an aim toward resetting them.
+This app cycles your pixels through multiple colors and brightness levels, working towards resetting them.

-If you don’t want to download an app, check out the ScreenBurnFixer website.
-It features an extensive video section with color slides and checkered patterns designed to help get your pixels back on track.
-Run a few of these and see if they can help.
+If you don’t want to download an app, you can try checking out the ScreenBurnFixer website.
+It features a collection of videos with color slides and checkered patterns designed to help get your pixels back on track.
+Run a few of these and see if they fix your pixel problem.

 Change your settings